 CloudBees SDM uses integrations, or data apps, to import data from third-party applications.
 A data app allows CloudBees SDM to synchronize with the current state of an application and enables data manipulation and retrieval on CloudBees SDM.

-Currently, CloudBees SDM supports data integrations with GitHub Cloud, Jira Cloud, DevOptics, and Jenkins.
+Currently, CloudBees SDM supports data integrations with GitHub, Jira, DevOptics, and Jenkins.
 The mechanism by which the data is ingested depends on the integration.
 However, at a high level, the integration uses both webhooks and fetch requests to ingest raw data into the System of Record database.

 The data ingestion services are Java applications that run within a Kubernetes cluster and are, at a minimum, in charge of deploying and monitoring the Apache Flink topologies used to process the integration data.
 These services may also expose endpoints for handling webhooks and configuring client authentication.
-The raw data received from a webhook is put onto a queue via Amazon Web Services (AWS) Kinesis and consumed by the associated Flink topology.
+The raw data received from a webhook is put onto a queue via Apache Kafka and consumed by the associated Flink topology.

 Apache Flink is a highly scalable stream-processing framework for Java-based languages.
 A Flink topology defines how one or more streams of data are processed.
 Each integration has an associated topology that is used to process raw data and keep the System of Record in sync with the third-party application.
-Currently, the Flink cluster is deployed on AWS Elastic MapReduce (Hadoop cluster).
+Currently, the Flink cluster is deployed on Google Kubernetes Engine.

 The System of Record (SOR) provides dynamic association and querying of data in CloudBees SDM.
 SOR is composed of a PostgreSQL database and a Java GraphQL API service.
 Raw data from integrations is stored as JSON blobs, enabling SOR to use PostgreSQL JSON functions for retrieval and manipulation.
 Each data record is associated with a specific data type, or schema, indicating the structure of the record along with any implicit relationships with other schemas.
 The dynamic nature of the schemas enables flexibility in querying and establishing relationships across two disparate data types.
 GraphQL, an open-source data query and manipulation language from Facebook, provides flexible querying across both CloudBees and third-party data.